-Imperial Palace Plaza - Imperial Palace Plaza is the main residence of the Emperor of Japan.
+Imperial Palace Plaza - The Imperial Palace Plaza is the main residence of the Emperor of Japan.
 Built on the original site of Edo Castle, the Plaza is made up of a palace, museum and large park.

-Hamarikyu Gardens - Hamarikyu Gardens is a beautiful example of Japanese garden style which sits at the mouth of the Sumida River.
+Hamarikyu Gardens - Hamarikyu Gardens are a beautiful example of Japanese garden style and sits at the mouth of the Sumida River.